gideon-ai/gideon/How-can-I-contribute.md

 ## I don't want to read this whole thing I just have a question!!!

+Best place to start a conversation would be https://github.com/gideon-ai/gideon/discussions

 ## What should I know before I get started?

 ### What exactly is Gideon?